If you have expert knowledge of an exciting community subject, use it

 There are many aspects to working effectively in developing the ecosystems of the community and its businesses.

-Starting on the right foot is half the battle
+Starting on the right expert knowledge is half the battle.

 Making sure you keep up momentum is the other half, and you must get the expert advice to help you do it.
 Why not make knowledge management your competitive advantage?